GitSauce2/blender_selective_motion_blur/README.md

 - **Motion Blur** - Enable or disable motion blur for this specific object.
 Blurs caused by camera movement still apply
 - **True MBI** - True Motion Blur Immunity.
 Object will never motion blur, even when the camera is moving (Only available when Motion Blur is off)
 - **Parent Slots** - Set temporary parents for objects during the render.
-Prevents self motion-blurring while inheriting movement from other objects/bones (Only available when the above object properties are off)
+Prevents self motion-blurring while inheriting motion blur from other objects/bones.
+This does not consider the parent\'s motion blur toggle (Only available when the above object properties are off)

 ## Known Issues
 1. Console spam when rendering a curve with a greasepencil lineart modifier in the same scene.
 This also occurs when using the normal render and the curve is set to not render.